 The State of Connecticut grants the school counseling certificate after a candidate completes a planned program of study leading to a master's degree, and is recommended by the Office of the Dean of the School of Education and Professional Studies.
-When a student completes a school counseling program, the student applies for certification through the Office of the Dean.
+When a student completes a school counseling program, the student applies for certification through the Office of the

+Dean.
 The department chair reviews and verifies that all requirements have been met.
 The student is then recommended for certification by the University certification officer.
 The final decision is made by the State Department of Education, Bureau of Certification and Professional Development.

-Fieldwork Sites - The following sites are suggested to students because they incorporate the following (1. a proven track record of commitment to youth and the school counseling profession; 2. a comprehensive school counseling program 3. access to adequate supervision; 4.
+Fieldwork Sites - Students will complete fieldwork at two different levels.
+At least one sites must serve 30% or more students of color.
+The following sites are suggested to students because they incorporate the following (1. a proven track record of commitment to youth and the school counseling profession; 2. a comprehensive school counseling program 3. access to adequate supervision; 4.
 Suitable office space for school counselors; and 4.
 Access to key school counseling tools (such as PowerSchool and Naviance):

-Elementary Schools Middle Schools High Schools Highland Elementary Avon Middle School Conard High School School, Cheshire Chippens Hills Middle Hall High School Doolittle Elementary School, Bristol Lewis Mills High School School, Cheshire Illing Middle School, Middletown High School Truman Elementary School, Manchester Newington High School New Haven King Phillip Middle School, Old Saybrook High School West Hartford Plainville High School
+Elementary Schools Middle Schools High Schools

+Highland Elementary Avon Middle School Conard High School, W.

+School, Cheshire Chippens Hills Middle Hartford

+Doolittle Elementary School, Bristol Fitch High School, Groton

+School, Cheshire Edison Middle School, Hall High School, W.

+Truman Elementary School, Meriden Hartford

+New Haven Illing Middle School, Farmington High School

+Manchester Lewis Mills High School,

+King Phillip Middle School, Burlington

+West Hartford Middletown High School

-Old Saybrook Middle School Wethersfield High School
+Old Saybrook Middle School Newington High School

-Middle School of Plainville Windsor High School
+Middle School of Plainville Old Saybrook High School

-Vernon Middle School Windsor Locks High School
+Vernon Middle School Plainville High School

-Woodrow Wilson Middle Windham Technical High
+Woodrow Wilson Middle Wethersfield High School

-School, Middletown School
+School, Middletown Windsor High School

-Martin Kellogg Middle CREC Academy of
+Martin Kellogg Middle Windsor Locks High School

-School, Newington Aerospace and Engineering
+School, Newington Windham Technical High

-Smith Middle School,
+Smith Middle School, School

-Glastonbury
+Glastonbury CREC Academy of

+Aerospace and Engineering,

+Hartford

 ^{}Several students have been approved to do their internship in Adult Education Centers.
 These programs serve nontraditional high school students in the evening.
-CCSU students have interned at Bristol, Newington, and Manchester Adult Ed.
+CCSU students have interned at Bristol, Newington, Vernon and Manchester Adult Ed.